Chart Color Schemes

 Health performance in Scone is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Scone faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-The rate of private health cover in Scone is exceptionally high at approximately 70% of the total population, which consists of 4245 people.
-This compares to 57.5% across the Rest of NSW, and the national average is 55.3%.
+Scone faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is exceptionally high at approximately 70% of the total population, which consists of 4251 people.
+This compares to 57.5% across the rest of NSW, while the national average stands at 55.3%.

 The most common medical conditions in the area are arthritis and asthma, impacting 8.4% and 8.4% of residents respectively.
-67.4% of residents declared themselves completely clear of medical ailments, compared to 65.4% across the Rest of NSW.
-As of 2019, Scone has 21.1% of its residents aged 65 and over, which totals 1280 people.
-This is higher than the 18.9% in the Rest of NSW, but broadly in line with the general population's health profile.
+Meanwhile, 67.4% of residents declare themselves completely clear of medical ailments compared to 65.4% across the rest of NSW.
+The area has 21.1% of residents aged 65 and over, which amounts to 1282 people, a figure higher than the 18.9% in the rest of NSW.
+This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health